 Gluten Allergy Symptoms in Babies

-Children who are gluten allergic will experience digestive symptoms similar to that of adults, like bloating, diarrhoea, constipation, smelly, pale-coloured faeces, and stomach aches.
+Gluten-allergic children will experience digestive symptoms similar to adults, like bloating, diarrhea, constipation, smelly, pale-colored feces, and stomach aches.
 In some cases, they might also experience muscle aches and body pain. (source)

-Here are some side effects of Gluten Allergy on other health conditions:
+Here are some gluten side effects and other health conditions:

 Cold sores are caused due to the herpes simplex virus.
 They are characterized by small sores that develop on or around the lips.
-There is no research or study that suggests that there may be a link between cold sores and gluten intolerance.
-However, if you are suffering from gluten sensitivity, then chances are that the exposure to gluten may trigger cold sores as well. (source)
+No research or study suggests that there may be a link between cold sores and gluten intolerance.
+However, if you are suffering from gluten sensitivity, then chances are that exposure to gluten may trigger cold sores as well. (source)

 The thyroid is a gland that is responsible for the regulation of metabolism in your body.
-Located just below Adam’s apple, the thyroid gland generates necessary hormones that your body needs.
+Located just below Adam’s apple, the thyroid gland generates your body’s necessary hormones.

-There is no sufficient evidence to prove the link between an underactive thyroid and gluten intolerance.
-However, one well-accepted fact is that both thyroid disorders and gluten intolerance are autoimmune disorders, due to which, one may trigger the other. (source)
+There is insufficient evidence to prove the link between an underactive thyroid and gluten intolerance.
+However, one well-accepted fact is that both thyroid and gluten intolerance are autoimmune disorders, which may trigger the other. (source)

-Eczema, also known as atopic dermatitis, is a type of skin disorder.
-It is characterized by red skin and rashes, and a sense of itchiness.
+Eczema, or atopic dermatitis, is a type of skin disorder.
+It is characterized by red skin and rashes and a sense of itchiness.

 Eczema is a chronic skin condition and is usually long-lasting.
 In some cases, hay fever and asthma also concurrently occur with eczema.
-Till date, unfortunately, there is no cure for this skin condition.
+To date, unfortunately, there is no cure for this skin condition.

 The relationship between non-celiac gluten sensitivity and eczema is not very clear.
-Scientists conducted a study on 17 candidates who were suffering from non-celiac gluten sensitivity.
-This group of people were also suffering from certain skin conditions, some of it being dermatitis herpetiformis, eczema, or psoriasis.
+Scientists conducted a study on 17 candidates suffering from non-celiac gluten sensitivity.
+This group of people also suffered from certain skin conditions, some dermatitis herpetiformis, eczema, or psoriasis.

-There is insufficient evidence that suggests any direct link between eczema and celiac disease, however, it is worth noting that both the disorders affect people who have a genetic disposition to the same.
+Insufficient evidence suggests any direct link between eczema and celiac disease.
+However, it is worth noting that both the disorders affect people with a genetic disposition to the same.

 Ayurveda on gluten intolerance

-In Ayurveda, digestive disorders like gluten intolerance is thought to stem from a lack of something known as the digestive fire or Agni, in Ayurveda.
+In Ayurveda, digestive disorders like gluten intolerance are thought to stem from a lack of something known as the digestive fire or Agni, in Ayurveda.

-Agni is often perceived as the fire within the body that burns the food we eat, to make good used for the nutrition present in it to nourish the body.
+Agni is often perceived as the fire within the body that burns the food we eat to make good use of its nutrition to nourish the body.

 Ayurvedic treatment for gluten allergy

-To treat gluten intolerance thorough Ayurvedic medicine, the practitioner first removes the source of stress from your diet- that is gluten.
+To treat sudden gluten and dairy intolerance through Ayurvedic medicine, the practitioner first removes the source of stress from your diet- gluten.
 After this, he eradicated the toxins from the body through various detoxification processes.
 Once this is done, the Agni in your body will be increased through various measures.

 One of the ways to increase Agni in your body is by increasing the intake of ginger, pepper, and turmeric in your diet.